Heather and Moorland Management

 British Moorlands Ltd also provides advice on cutting in comparison to burning for grouse moor managers: https://www.britishmoorlands.com/grouse-management/cutting-alternative/

 Grazing by livestock is another important way in which moorland can be maintained.
 Grazing moorland areas requires knowledge and experience to ensure vegetation is neither under-grazed or over-grazed.
 This requires careful selection of stock suited to upland areas and careful management to move them around the moor.
 In relatively recent history sheep have predominantly grazed Britain’s moorlands and uplands, but cattle can have added benefits of breaking up dense vegetation with their heavier feet and because they are happier to eat rougher vegetation.
 As such, there is a move towards reintroducing cattle as a management tool.

-The Heather Trust project manages the Graze the Moor Project which is being undertaken on The Molland Estate on Exmoor.
-Graze the Moor is a partnership between The Trust, Molland Estate and tenants and graziers, Exmoor National Park Authority, Natural England, the Countryside and Community Research Institute (University of Gloucester) and David Boyce Ecological Consultant.
-It seeks to monitor the impact of changes to the grazing regime, that includes the re-introduction of winter grazing on the moor by cattle.
-The aim is to test whether keeping hardy cattle on the moor over winter can bring benefits to biodiversity and be economically viable as a farm enterprise.
-A report on the Project is due out later in 2019.
+The Heather Trust project managed the Graze the Moor Project which was undertaken on The Molland Estate on Exmoor.
+Graze the Moor was a partnership between The Trust, Molland Estate and tenants and graziers, Exmoor National Park Authority, Natural England, the Countryside and Community Research Institute (University of Gloucester) and David Boyce Ecological Consultant.
+It sought to monitor the impact of changes to the grazing regime, that included the re-introduction of winter grazing on the moor by cattle.
+The aim was to test whether keeping hardy cattle on the moor over winter could bring benefits to biodiversity and be economically viable as a farm enterprise.
+The final project report can be viewed here: Graze The Moor.

 Research funded by the Scottish Government and carried out by Robin Pakeman and Andrew Nolan at James Hutton Institute (then the Macaulay Institute) in Aberdeen explores sustainable grazing levels for heather moorland: